alankm194/MarsRover/README.md

     4 4 W

 ## Usage
-Run the java application and enter the valid inputs into the command line.
+Run the java application and enter valid inputs into the command line.

-## Assumptions
+## Assumptions and design thoughts
 Tried to make a modular program by using the MVC design pattern.

-The field would have a minimum size of 3 x 3 and a maximum of 1000 x 1000
+The field would have a minimum size of 3 x 3 and a maximum of 300 x 300

-A vehicle that would go out of bounds of the field or land on a out of bound marked spot will stay in the same spot
+A vehicle that would go out of bounds of the field or move to an out of bound marked spot will stay in the same spot.

+Vehicles is an abstract class concrete vehicles classes inherit from.
+Concrete vehicle class must override the abstract method getMovementForCurrentDirection so field knows how to maneuver the vehicle.

 A Field is an abstract class that has a 2d Array representing a Rectangle that when initialized, has all elements in 2d array marked out of bounds